Humanities & Comparative World Literature

 7. Weird Fiction: Global Visions of Otherness

-CWL 825 Advanced Study in Comparative Literature (Units: 3)
+CWL 825 Advanced Study in Humanities and Comparative Literature (Units: 3)

-Prerequisite: CWL 800 or permission of the instructor.
+Prerequisite: CWL 800 and HUM 700; or permission of the instructor.

-Synthesizing prior knowledge about theory and practice of comparative literature; developing scholarly and professional skills for culminating experience and beyond; exploring post-M.A. paths.
+Synthesize prior knowledge about theory, methodology, and practice of comparative literature and humanities.
+Develope scholarly and professional skills for the culminating experience and beyond.
+Explore post-M.A. paths.

 CWL 890 Editing and Publishing the Comparative Literature Journal (Units: 1-3)